mathiser/RadDeploy/README.md

     output_dir: /output/ #
     pull_before_exec: True  # Try to pull "busybox" from hub.docker.com before every execution.
     timeout: 1800  # default timeout is 1800 seconds.
 If the container is running for longer, it will be terminated forcefully.
 This is to avoid hanging container jobs, which obstruct the queue.
+    static_mounts:
+      - "AwesomeModel1:/model"
-    static_mount: "/home/DicomFlow/models/AwesomeModel1:/model:ro"  # giving the container access to static model.
-Note that if consumers are run on different nodes, this directory must exist on all.
+      - "AwesomeModel2:/model"# giving the container access to static model.
+                                             # Note "AwesomeModel2" must be mounted to the static_storage service to
+                                             # "/opt/DicomFlow/static" as tar: "/opt/DicomFlow/static/AwesomeModel2.tar"
+                                             # Note that you cannot specify "ro" or "rw" - only one colon should be in the string
+                                             # splitting src_filename:dst_in_container

 ```
 #### destinations